pyeventsourcing/eventsourcing/docs/topics/domain.rst

 =================

 Aggregates are enduring objects which enjoy adventures of change.
-The book *Domain-Driven Design* by Eric Evans' describes a design pattern called "aggregate" in the following way.
+The book *Domain-Driven Design* by Eric Evans describes a design pattern called "aggregate" in the following way.

 .. pull-quote::